A Food Lovers Guide To The Caribbean

 A Food Lover’s Guide to the Caribbean

-Tranquil, crystal clear, turquoise blue waters, expanses of sandy palm fringed beaches, lush green plantations, tropical jungles and almost all with a historical architecture of a colonial past, the Caribbean Islands are exceptional
+Tranquil, crystal clear, turquoise blue waters, expanses of sandy palm fringed beaches, lush green plantations, tropical jungles and almost all with a historical architecture of a colonial past, the Caribbean Islands are exceptional long haul holiday destinations that should be on all of our bucket lists.

-Not only will you get the calm and relaxing sunbathing experience on the tropical paradise beaches, ideal conditions for snorkelling and scuba diving topped with magical sunsets, salsa, reggae and merengue, you also get to try some of the best culinary delights that
+Not only will you get the calm and relaxing sunbathing experience on the tropical paradise beaches, ideal conditions for snorkelling and scuba diving topped with magical sunsets, salsa, reggae and merengue, you also get to try some of the best culinary delights that the Caribbean has to offer.

 We have chosen to mention a few delicious national dishes from this region so you can try them out when you get there or even seek out the recipes and try making them at home.